Beyond VQA: Generating Multi-word Answer and Rationale to Visual Questions: Experiments and results

-\textit{Quantitative Results:} Quantitative results on the suite of evaluation metrics stated earlier are shown in Table \ref{tab:vcr_gen_best}.
-Since this is a new task, there are no known methods to compare against.
-We hence compare our model against a basic two-stage LSTM that generates the answer and reason independently as a baseline (called \textit{Baseline} in Table \ref{tab:vcr_gen_best}), and a VQA-based method ~\citep{DBLP:journals/corr/AndersonHBTJGZ17} that extracts multi-modal features to generate answers and rationales independently (called \textit{VQA- Baseline} in Table \ref{tab:vcr_gen_best}).
-(Comparison with other standard VQA models is not relevant in this setting, since we perform a generative task, unlike existing VQA models.)
-We show results on three variants of our proposed Generation-Refinement model: Q+I+C (when question, image and caption are given as inputs), Q+I (question and image alone as inputs), and Q+C (question and caption alone as inputs).
-Evidently, our Q+I+C performed the most consistently across all the evaluation metrics.
-(The qualitative results in Fig \ref{fig:qualitative_results} were obtained using the (Q+I+C) setting.)
-Importantly, our model outperforms both baselines, including the VQA-based one, on every single evaluation metric, showing the utility of the proposed architecture. \paragraph{\textbf{Human Turing Test:}} In addition to the study of the objective evaluation metrics, we also performed a human Turing test on the generated answers and rationales.
+For completeness of understanding, we present an example, Figure~\ref{fig:qualitative_results} (Bottom), on which our model fails to generate the semantically correct answer.
+Even on this result, we observe the generated answer and rationale are grammatically correct and complete (where rationale supports the answer).
+Improving the semantic correctness of the generations will be an important direction of future work.
+Qualitative results indicate that our model is capable of generating answer-rationale pairs to complex subjective questions starting with 'Why', 'What', 'How', etc. More qualitative results are presented in the supplementary owing to space constraints. \paragraph{{Human Turing test.}} In addition to the study of the objective evaluation metrics, we also performed a human Turing test on the generated answers and rationales.
 30 human evaluators were presented each with 50 randomly sampled image-question pairs, each containing an answer to the question and its rationale.
 The test aims to measure how humans score the generated sentences w.r.t. ground truth sentences.
 Sixteen of the fifty questions had ground truth answers and rationales, while the rest were generated by our proposed model.
 For each sample, the evaluators had to give a rating of 1 to 5 for five different criteria, with 1 being very poor and 5 being very good.
 The results are presented in Table \ref{tab:turing_test}.
 Despite the higher number of generated answer-rationales judged by human users, the answers and rationales produced by our method were deemed to be fairly correct grammatically.
 The evaluators also agreed that our answers were relevant to the question and the generated rationales are acceptably relevant to the generated answer.